 The statements of operations data for the years ended December 31, 2020 and 2019 (Successor Company) and for the periods from July 16, 2019 to December 31, 2019 (Successor Company) and January 1, 2019 to July 15, 2019 (Predecessor Company) and balance sheet data as of December 31, 2020 and 2019 (Successor Company) have been derived from AIDH TopCo, LLC's audited consolidated financial statements and the related notes thereto included elsewhere in this prospectus.
-On July 16, 2019, AIDH Buyer, LLC, a naffiliate of Advent, acquired 100% of the issued and outstanding stock of the Company.
+On July 16, 2019, AIDH Buyer, LLC , an affiliate of Advent, acquired 100% of the issued and outstanding stock of the Company.
 AIDH Buyer, LLC, a Delaware limited liability company, is a wholly owned subsidiary of AIDH TopCo, LLC.
 As a result of these transactions, the Company elected to apply purchase accounting for the change in control in its consolidated stand-alone financial statements, effective July 16, 2019 (the "Change of Control Date"), which resulted in a new basis of accounting and the Company becoming a new entity for financial reporting purposes.
-References to "Successor" or "Successor Company" relate to the financial position and results of operations of the Company after the Change of Control Date.
-References to "Predecessor" or "Predecessor Company" refer to the financial position and results of operations of the Company on or before the Change of Control Date.
-As a result, our results of operations for the year ended December 31, 2020 are not directly comparable to our results of operations for the year ended December 31, 2019.
+References to "Successor" or "Successor Company" relate to the financial position and results of operations of the Company on or before the Change of Control Date.
+As a result, our results of operations for the year ended December 31, 2020 are not directly comparable to our results of operations for the year ended December 31, 2020.